nibau/Unreal-Qt-project-generator/README.md

   <li>additional Cook target (allows to cook content for standalone builds)</li>
 </ul>

+Unreal Engine projects can be debugged with CDB (GDB not supported).

 For more information and a tutorial how to setup QtCreator see this post: https://forums.unrealengine.com/showthread.php?59458-TOOL-Tut-WIN-Unreal-Qt-Creator-Project-Generator-(v0-1-Beta)